-A governance committee and five aspect governance committees - clinical, estates & facilities, finance, fundraising and human resources - report directly to the Board of Trustees.
+A governance committee and four aspect governance committees - clinical, finance, fundraising and human resources - report directly to the Board of Trustees.
+During the year an estates and facilities aspect governance committee was discontinued with its governance agenda transferred to other governance committees.
 Each committee, chaired by a trustee, comprises trustees and the Senior Management Team.
-Four of the aspect committees meet at least three times a year, the estates and facilities aspect committee at least twice a year, and the governance committee at least once a year.
-Since the year end a decision has been taken to reallocate the work of the Estates and Facilities Aspect Committee to other aspect committees.
+The aspect committees meet at least three times a year and the governance committee at least once a year.

-The Trustees agree strategy and supporting objectives, delegating their execution to the Chief Executive and the Senior Management Team, comprising the Deputy Chief Executive, the Care Director (formerly the Nursing Director), a representative from the medical team and, since the year end, the Commercial Development Director.
+The Trustees agree strategy and supporting objectives, delegating their execution to the Chief Executive and the Senior Management Team, comprising the Deputy Chief Executive, the Care Director, a representative from the medical team and the Commercial Development Director (who has resigned since the year end).
 The team meets most weeks, chaired by the Chief Executive.
-All Heads of Departments (eighteen, including the Senior Management Team) meet together quarterly.
+All Heads of Departments (seventeen, including the Senior Management Team) meet together quarterly.
 The notes from the Heads of Departments meetings are published on St Giles' Intranet site for the benefit of all staff.